 A wedding is a once-in-a-lifetime event that you’ll want to cherish and remember forever.
-And what better way to capture those precious moments than through the lens of a professional photographer?
 However, choosing the right photographer for your big day can be a daunting task, with so many options available.
-To ensure that you make the best choice and get the most out of your wedding photography, there are some important questions you need to ask your photographer.
-In this blog post, we’ll explore the essential questions you should ask a photographer before hiring them for your wedding.
+Here are some important questions you need to ask a photographer before hiring them for your wedding.

 What is your style of photography and do you have a portfolio I can review?